tsolucio/coreBOSBlog/pages/01.blog/February2022/item.md

  !
 Features and Implementor/Developer enhancements

-- **Documents Folder**: We initiate our journey to supporting subfolders in the Documents module.
+- **Documents Folder:** We initiate our journey to supporting subfolders in the Documents module.
 The goal is to have a folder structure that permits to have any document and any subfolders inside.
 We will create a grid view to navigate this structure and also enhance the WebDAV view to see this structure.
 This is a breaking change as we convert the existing picklist-based, flat, folder list to a full-fledged module with a recursive relation.
 We will dedicate a full post to this change as soon as we can.
   - DocumentFolders: subfolders for Documents module
   - correct function name
   - correct update SQL for folder migration